inuitcss/objects.tables/README.md

-# Tables
+# The tables objects

-The inuitcss `tables` base module styles `table`s in a very, very basic manner.
+inuitcss has some useful helpers for common table patterns.